 Open source information:

-- identifies a customer or transaction has links to known terrorist organisations or terrorism activities
+- identifies that a customer or transaction has links to known terrorist organisations or terrorism activities

 - indicates a customer displays extremist ideologies (for example, social, political or environmental)